Sharen-Thomas/AI-Powered-Late-Delivery-Prediction-System-for-Talabat-UAE/README.md

 ## OVERVIEW

 AI-based system predicting delivery delays for Talabat (UAE's leading food delivery platform).
-Uses machine learning to forecast whether an order will be delayed and how severe the delay will be—enabling proactive interventions before delays occur.
+Uses machine learning to forecast whether an order will be delayed and how severe the delay will be, enabling proactive interventions before delays occur.

 ## WHAT IT DOES